KRAS and BRAF Mutation Analysis Kits

 15 V600E c.1799T>A Valine (V) to Glutamic acid (E) 476

-For expanded coverage, the RAS c.59/117 Mutation Detection Kit detects KRAS c.59, NRAS c.59/117 somatic mutations.
+For expanded coverage, the RAS c.59/117 Mutation Detection Kit detects the following KRAS c.59, NRAS c.59/117 somatic mutations.

 Testing Procedure and Analysis